Hey, so it’s been awhile since I’ve written anything on here so I decided to add a little encouraging note to fellow Christians that read this blog.

-If any of you read the Meet the Authors page, you will have noticed that I mentioned I liked debating theological issues.
+As a guest writer, I’d like to say that I like debating theological issues.
 Now there are many posts that I’d like to write concerning interesting topics, but the one in which I am going to write about today is a subject that I have personally been researching and studying recently.

 That is human abortion, and why human abortion ought to be abolished.
 I use the word ought to signify the moral obligation we have to eradicate and completely destroy the wicked practice of abortion.
 Now there may be many people who would agree with this idea.
 Many people who think abortion is wrong, but I want to take a step deeper, and look at the reason why abortion is wrong.

 Abortion isn’t wrong because the Declaration of Independence stated: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
 Abortion isn’t wrong because the Constitution stated that: “nor shall any state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.”